Soil governance: In India

 In terms of employment, the agricultural sector is one of the main sectors in the Indian economy.
 In 2010, the sector employed 58.2% of the nations workforce, and contributed 15.7% to the nations GDP.
-Cognisant of agriculture's role in the economy, the 11th five-year economic plan that runs from 2007-2012 recognises the importance of proper soil management in agriculture.
+Cognisant of agriculture's role in the economy, the 11th five-year economic plan that runs from 2007 to 2012 recognises the importance of proper soil management in agriculture.
 Soil degradation through excessive and miscalculated fertiliser use because of emphasis on increased output has led to nearly two-thirds of India's farmlands to be classified as either degraded or sick.
 In attempts to increase knowledge on soils and soil management, the government of Gujarat initiated the Soil Health Cards Programme in 2006 that was "expected to bridge the gap between Scientists, agricultural extension workers, farmers and input-output dealers".
 The programme relies on technology to disseminate accountable and uncomplicated scientific information that is based on the farmers needs.
 Farmers take samples of their soil for analysis in a state run laboratory.
 Based on the sample, farmers get information on the soil mineral and water content, fertiliser application methods, and advice on what crops to grow.